meme2515/HCE_project/README.md

 ## 📋 Project Outline

-### Schools Directory & ACT Scores
+### School Directory & ACT Scores

 The original project explores two datasets, restaurants and inspections, that the course developers have used to teach students to work with data at different levels of granularity.
-In order to deliver a similar level of complexity, the team has joined the schools directory data with average ACT Scores data to offer a total of two datasets for students to work with.
+In order to deliver a similar level of complexity, the team has joined the school directory data with average ACT Scores data to offer a total of two datasets for students to work with.
 The resulting table has granularity at the individual school level.

 ### Demographics